PX4/PX4-user_guide/en/computer_vision/collision_prevention.md

 If you are using a distance sensor attached to your flight controller for collision prevention, it will need to be [attached and configured](#rangefinder) as described in the next section.
 If you are using a companion computer to provide obstacle information see [companion setup](#companion).

 ### MPC_COL_PREV_ANG Angle Tuning {#angle_tuning}

-Collision prevention calculates the vehicle speed using the minimum distance from *the set of all included sensors* in the commanded direction, where the "included set" is tuned using [MPC_COL_PREV_ANG](../advanced_config/parameter_reference.md#MPC_COL_PREV_ANG).
+Collision prevention calculates the allowed vehicle speed using a subset of the range scan provided by all sensors.
+The size of the this subset (centered around the commanded direction) can be tuned using the parameter [MPC_COL_PREV_ANG](../advanced_config/parameter_reference.md#MPC_COL_PREV_ANG).

-The angle affects both what objects will be detected in the direction that the vehicle is moving, and also the angle at which it can withdraw from an obstacle after stopping.
+The angle affects both what objects will be detected in the direction that the vehicle is commanded to move, and also the angle at which it can withdraw from an obstacle after stopping.

-Using a larger angle includes more sensors and reduces the chance of clipping obstacles.
+Using a larger angle includes more sensor data and reduces the chance of clipping obstacles.
 However a larger angle also increases the angle at which you will detect objects when you are moving away or alongside them - e.g. it is harder to travel along the obstacle surface without getting "stuck".
 Generally 45 degrees is a good compromise value.